xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Applying a function over a period

-The `apply` method allows you to aggregate the TimeFrame object over a period type (`Dates.Period`(@ref)) and return the output of applying the function on each period.
+The `apply` method allows you to aggregate the TSFrame object over a period type (`Dates.Period`(@ref)) and return the output of applying the function on each period.
 For example, to convert frequency of daily timeseries to monthly you may use `first()`, `last()`, or